slamora/brackets-wiki/Troubleshooting.md

 * For CSS, all changes are applied in the browser immediately as you type, without reloading the page.
     * CSS preprocessors are not currently supported - they are treated as "other file types" below
-* For HTML, _most_ changes are applied in the browser immediately as you type.
-Updating pauses when the page is syntactically invalid (e.g. after you type '<' for a new tag but before you type the closing '>'), and the line number and Live Preview icon turn red.
+* For HTML, _most_ changes are applied in the browser immediately as you type. **Updating pauses** when the page is syntactically invalid (e.g. after you type '<' for a new tag but before you type the closing '>').
+The line number and Live Preview icon turn red, and the tooltip says "_not updating due to syntax error_".
 Brackets will resume pushing changes to the browser when syntax becomes valid again.
    * HTML live updating is disabled if you've specified a custom server URL in Project Settings.
 * For JavaScript and other _external_ file types, when you save your changes, the page is reloaded to reflect your changes.
 For _embedded_ JS, you will need to reload browser.